astropy/astropy/docs/development/pd/contributing.rst

 .. code-block:: shell

-    origin  git@github.com:yourname/pandas.git (fetch)
+    origin  git@github.com:yourname/astropy.git (fetch)
-    origin  git@github.com:yourname/pandas.git (push)
+    origin  git@github.com:yourname/astropy.git (push)
     upstream        git://github.com/astropy/astropy.git (fetch)
     upstream        git://github.com/astropy/astropy.git (push)

-Now your code is on GitHub, but it is not yet a part of the pandas project.
+Now your code is on GitHub, but it is not yet a part of the astropy project.
 For that to happen, a pull request needs to be submitted on GitHub.

 Making a pull request
 ---------------------

-One you have finished your code changes, your code change will need to follow the :ref:`pandas contribution guidelines <contributing_codebase>` to be successfully accepted.
+One you have finished your code changes, your code change will need to follow the :ref:`astropy contribution guidelines <contributing_codebase>` to be successfully accepted.

 If everything looks good, you are ready to make a pull request.
 A pull request is how code from your local repository becomes available to the GitHub community to review